Traditional Cutlery & Machines

 Hand forged Tamahagane knives

 For knife enthusiasts who appreciate the beauty and craftsmanship of hand-forged blades, our selection of handmade knives are a must-have.
-With a variety of styles and designs to choose from, each knife is meticulously crafted using traditional techniques and high-quality materials for the perfect balance of form and function.
+With a variety of styles and designs to choose from, each knife is carefully crafted using traditional techniques and high-quality materials, from Japan, for the perfect balance of form and function.

 Explore the Art of Japanese Blacksmithing

 Blacksmithing is not just a craft, but a way of life.
 It requires patience, dedication, and a love of the process.
-We hope that our website will inspire you to explore the world of Japanese blacksmithing and discover the beauty and utility of hand-forged metalwork.
+We hope that our website will inspire you to explore the world of Japanese blacksmithing and discover the beauty and utility of hand-forged blades .

 Stages of knife production